 - Textbroker takes about 30% of what you spend.

-- Your first article can take a long time to get picked up because you do not have a track record.
+- Your first article can take a long time to get picked up because you don't have a track record.

 - Sometimes authors do not capture exactly the message you're trying to convey.